Eggs are one of the trickiest foods at the grocery store.

 If you have heard that naturally-raised, pastured eggs offer you a better bang-for-your-buck, even at $5.00 a dozen, that is true.
-Even than organic eggs (because the hens usually aren’t getting grass and bugs as I will show below).
-Hens on pasture with bugs, seeds and worms produce eggs that are better for us humans nutritionally and it is the best for the hens.
+Even better than organic eggs (because the hens usually aren’t getting grass and bugs as I will show below).
+Hens on pasture with bugs, seeds and worms produce eggs that are better for us humans nutritionally, and it is the best for the hens.

 As it turns out, all those lower-priced $-a-dozen, commercial eggs at your supermarket aren’t providing you or the chickens much of a choice at all.
 Eggs are another example where extra care for the laying hens pays big dividends for you, the consumer, and it is also more sustainable for the chickens and the land.

 Why Pastured, Free Range Eggs

 Mother Earth News collected samples from 14 pastured flocks across the country and had them tested at an accredited laboratory.
 The results were compared to official US Department of Agriculture data for commercial eggs.
 Results showed the pastured, truly outdoor free-range eggs contained an amazing:

 * 1/3 less cholesterol than commercial eggs